loqwai/pair-programming-stuff/README.md

 ## The Pair Programming "Game"
 2 "Players" alternate rolls
-  - to prevent the roles of "driver" and "navigator" from developing "Fry" and "Zoidberg"
+  - to prevent the roles of "driver" and "navigator" from developing
+  - Also: try to mix up your pairs!
+  "Fry" and "Zoidberg"
 1. Fry Makes the simplest test that can possibly fail
   - Usually using "AAA Testing": Arrange, Act, Assert